leobeo-png/ili9431-OPi-Driver/README.md

-My Friend Rafi had an idea of making a manakin head with a computer that displays a ai chat, roleplaying as a depiction of a IRobot robot.
+My Friend Rafi had an idea of making a manikin head with a computer that displays a ai chat, roleplaying as a depiction of a IRobot robot.
 He asked me if i could help with the electronics and i agreed to help.

 From my experience and knowledge, I figured the plan would be something along the lines of:
 1. Get a Raspberry pi/equivalent and a small LCD display (SPI)